 Become Local for a Day in Oaxaca

-This excellent Airbnb experience is the perfect introduction to all the delicious food of Oaxaca.
-By visiting 3 local markets, you’ll see all the common ingredients used in the local cuisine.
+This excellent food and market tour is the perfect introduction to all the delicious food of Oaxaca.
+By visiting 2 local markets, you’ll see all the common ingredients used in the local cuisine.

-Be sure to come hungry for this one, as you’ll try upwards of 20 different dishes and drinks!
-At just $55 per person for a half-day tour, it’s a solid deal!
-Click here to make a reservation on Airbnb.
+Be sure to come hungry for this one, as you’ll try lots of different dishes and drinks!
+Click here to make a reservation.

 Vallarta Food Tours